magento/devdocs/guides/v2.3/graphql/caching.md

 ## Caching with Fastly

-{{site.data.var.ece}} uses Fastly for caching.
+To cache GraphQL query results on {{ site.data.var.ece }}, the Cloud project must be running Fastly CDN module for Magento 2 version 1.2.118 or later.

+{:procedure}
 To enable GraphQL caching on Fastly:

 1. Upgrade the Fastly CDN Module for Magento 2.x to version 1.2.118 or higher.
 1. Upload the updated VCL code to the Fastly servers.